Nickpanek/panek-video-program/MANUAL.md

 ## Frequently Asked Questions

+**Q: Where can I get help if I'm stuck?**
+A: Try our [AI Help Desk](https://chatgpt.com/g/g-68ff031d991081919e3da5b0b7ea683f-panek-video-program-help-desk) first!
+It's trained on installation and debugging across all platforms and can provide instant, personalized help.
+You can also check GitHub Issues or the troubleshooting section in this manual.

 **Q: Can I use this commercially?**
 A: Yes!
 You own all the videos you create.
 Use them however you like commercially.